-The Certificate III in Wall and Floor Tiling provides comprehensive training for wall and floor tiling, and covers all practical and theoretical aspects of the trade.
+The Certificate III in Wall and Floor Tiling provides comprehensive training to apprentices for wall and floor tiling, and covers all practical and theoretical aspects of the trade.

 Career opportunities, include: